 The planning and design of your training session is key to ensuring a good experience for the participants and a benefit for your organization.

 What so you want your session or course to achieve?

 What is most important for the participants or the part of the business they represent?
 Is it

 Have realistic expectations.
-Will just one morning with you really change peoples attitude, behaviours and skills for ever?
+Will just one morning with you really change people's attitude, behaviors and skills for ever?
 Focus on what needs to be achieved and work towards that.
 If you try to do too much, your messages will be diluted.
 Think this through carefully when you are planning your training sessions.

 If you are an experienced trainer working in skills development, there is a very useful guide on Amazon which talks about successful design.
 I really like the fact that it talks about our need as trainers to prove we "know our stuff" or prove "our worth" so we end up cramming material into a training session.

 As companies and organizations are trying to do more with less - a two day training course may now need to be run in one day.
-The paper helps you think through your appraoch to design, and not to cram in the same amount and rattle through it.
+The paper helps you think through your approach to design, and not to cram in the same amount and rattle through it.
 Click here to view more details.

 Have a checklist to hand.
 Include all the things that you need for the beginning of the course, laminate it and tick on the right hand side if it is needed for this course, and tick on the left hand side when it goes into the training box - A list like

 Email or send joining instructions to participants so they are clear where they need to be, and at what time.
 If your participants aren't used to "training", include messages which will out them at ease, so that they arrive as open-minded and relaxed as possible.